motin/federated-learning-v2-study-addon/docs/TESTPLAN.md

 **Fetching of the latest upstream model at study start**

-* Install the add-on as per above, using a branch that includes validation
+* Install the add-on as per above, not using the control branch
 * Verify that the study runs
 * Verify that the study add-on log out includes "Fetching model" and "Applying frecency weights"

 **Fetching of the latest upstream model periodically**

-* Install the add-on as per above, using a branch that includes validation
+* Install the add-on as per above, not using the control branch
 * Verify that the study runs
 * Verify that the study add-on log out includes "Fetching model" and "Applying frecency weights" every 5 minutes, starting from a full hour (eg 12:00, 12:05, 12:10 etc)